The best running jackets 2024: beat the wind and rain on your run with these ultralight offerings

 -

-Expensive when compared with similar competing models
+Expensive compared to similar models on test

-The Summit Superior is an excellent piece of kit that we found performed valiantly out on the trails, offering best-in-class waterproofness and mind-blowing breathability, regardless of our pursuit.
 All in all, an incredibly lightweight, waterproof running jacket with above-average breathability and an impressively small pack size, the Summit Superior FutureLight jacket is perfect for stashing in your bag on longer trail runs.
 Although it's quite an investment, our expert reviewer insists that "it’s worth the high price tag."

 Read our full The North Face Summit Superior FutureLight trail running jacket review

-The best running jacket for versatility
+The most versatile running jacket

 Berghaus Hyper 140 Waterproof running jacket on white background